The Travel Channel's Ethical Hedonist's feature on EHRA Life on the EHRA project created by one of our volunteers.

 Family Volunteering Project

-The first trip for 2016 is already fully-booked, make sure you get a spot for your family for the above date which is still available.
+There are still a few spaces left, make sure you get a spot for your family for the above date.

 The project will be lead by Hendrick Munembome, EHRA’s head tracker and community liaisons manager.
 Hendrick has been with EHRA for the last 8 years, is also a registered tour operator and has all his first aid qualifications.
 Hendrick has many fascinating stories to tell about his life, is a brilliant communicator and elephant expert.